Aaliyah: Artistry

-Voice and musical style
+Voice

 Aaliyah had the vocal range of a soprano, and with the release of her debut album Age Ain't Nothing but a Number, writer Dimitri Ehrlich of Entertainment Weekly compared her style and sound to R&B group En Vogue.
 Ehrlich also expressed that Aaliyah's "silky vocals are more agile than those of self-proclaimed queen of hip-hop soul Mary J. Blige."
 In her review for Aaliyah's second studio album One in a Million Vibe magazine, music critic Dream Hampton said that Aaliyah's "deliciously feline" voice has the same "pop appeal" as Janet Jackson's.
-According to Rolling Stone "the most remarkable thing about Aaliyah’s voice, besides its flexibility and crisp range, was its almost preternatural poise — she always seemed to be holding her power in reserve, to know every side of the scenarios she described".
-In 2001, Aaliyah called her sound "street but sweet", pairing feminine vocals with a gritty urban rhythm track.
-In another interview she spoke about her artistry, saying, "I love to fuse other types of music with my own".
-She explored a wide range of genres such as R&B, pop, hip hop, funk, soul, and dance-pop.
+According to Rolling Stone "the most remarkable thing about Aaliyah's voice, besides its flexibility and crisp range, was its almost preternatural poise — she always seemed to be holding her power in reserve, to know every side of the scenarios she described".
+While, Siân Pattenden from Mixmag stated that, "She doesn't try to toss the caber with vocal athleticism.
+There's no shouting, screeching, wailing or jazz-style noodling.
+Everything is underplayed: Ms Haughton's range is displayed by the slightest high-octave backing and tiniest harmonies".